Creating law firm checklists for routine processes saves time and helps you avoid mistakes. Here are five types of checklists to get you started.

 Here is a sample checklist created using Evernote.
 Of course, you could add more details, such as the location of the files to be searched, whether you search open as well as closed files, and what will be searched: emails, document server, contact database and so on.

-2. Setting up a Client File
+2. Setting Up a New Client File

 Setting up new client files is time-consuming.
 So grab your pencil and start writing down step by step how you do it.
 Flesh it out, edit it and rewrite it until you have created a checklist that’s clear and easy to follow.
 That way, you’ll be ready to delegate the administrative aspects of the task as soon as you can afford to do so.